cgroll/cgroll.github.io/_posts/2023-02-06-Tools_that_make_your_life_easier.md

 math: false
 ---

-Hoping that it might help other people discovering something useful that they did not know yet, I created a list of my favorite tools and services [here](https://www.quantitative-thinking.com/tools/).
+Hoping that it might help other people discover something useful that they did not know yet, I created a list of my favorite tools and services [here](https://www.quantitative-thinking.com/tools/).